neo7BF/html-calculator/README.md

 # html-calculator
-A simple calculator builded with html and javascript
+A start template to build a simple calculator with html and javascript